sodamachinebroke/blathySimRemake/README.md

 ### Current achievements
 So far, it has a functioning Main Menu, Death screen, HUD and the program can identify the type of interaction with a partner.

+### Current Goals and Roadmap
+First and foremost a Win screen needs to be implemented.
+Make the game playable.
+Implement the basic gameplay loop of interacting with people.
+Certain interactions need to change the stats.
+Make it look good, pleasing to the eye.
+Or not, but that will be on purpose.
+Need the difficulty options the original had and need the character options.
+Lastly achievements.